 Athletes will want to gain a roster spot on an elite club in order to play in tournaments that attract the most college coaches.
-The strongest competition can currently be found in the U.S. Soccer Development Academy (DA) clubs and the Elite Clubs National League (ECNL).
-After that, coaches look at National Premier Leagues (NPL) and might also look at players from state and regional Olympic Development Program (ODP) teams.
+The strongest competition can currently be found in the Elite Clubs National League (ECNL) and National Premier Leagues (NPL).
+After that, coaches might also look at players from state and regional Olympic Development Program (ODP) teams.

 Student-athletes need to understand that success in the college soccer recruiting process is all about the effort that they put in.
 For most athletes, their club or high school coach can serve as an advocate who can get them over the hump in the recruitment process.
 They can advise athletes on the right level of play in college or talk to college coaches at programs that recruits have been in contact with.
 Just remember that coaches are busy and have an entire team (or several teams) full of athletes asking for help.
 Use their time wisely.